Irish Americans: Sense of heritage

-Some Americans, both of Irish descent and otherwise, have been occasionally criticized over misunderstandings of Irish culture, or a disconnect from the cultural evolution and daily realities of modern Ireland, The term "Plastic Paddy" is occasionally used refer to certain Americans of Irish ancestry, whose ties to Ireland are perceived as tenuous.
-However, the term Plastic Paddy is generally a commonplace term that has been used to describe people from multiple countries and is not exclusively used to describe Americans.
+Some Americans, both of Irish descent and otherwise, have been occasionally criticized over misunderstandings of Irish culture, or a disconnect from the cultural evolution and daily realities of modern Ireland, The term "Plastic Paddy" originally was coined by the British media in response to musician Shane MacGowan after he released Streets of Sorrow/Birmingham Six, and was thereafter frequently applied to the working class British Irish who inhabited English cities such as London and Manchester, often by Irish university graduates from South Dublin who emigrated to the United Kingdom in the 1990s.
+With the rise of globalization and the internet, this term against the Irish Diaspora has been extended to refer to Americans of Irish ancestry as a whole in the 2000s and 2010s, whose ties to Ireland are dismissed by the newly cosmopolitan Irish upper middle class as tenuous.

 Certain American conservatives have also been criticized for making exaggerated claims about the treatment of the Irish within the United States in comparison to the treatment of other minority groups in the United States, particularly in the context of attempting to delegitimize inequalities certain groups may face by comparing the circumstances of the Irish to these groups.
-Such parties have faced criticisms for exaggerating the oppression of the Irish within the United States relative to the oppression that other disenfranchised groups within the United States faced, not acknowledging the general assimilation of the Irish into the general concept of Whiteness in America,.
+Such parties have faced criticisms for exaggerating the oppression of the Irish within the United States relative to the oppression that other disenfranchised groups within the United States faced, not acknowledging the general assimilation of the Irish into the general concept of Whiteness in America.